monicadsong/hbc-webapp/README.md

 * *views.py*: view functions to connect database with HTML templates
 * *db_manager_tests.py*: test the database manager
 * *example_user.py*: example cases
-* *templates*: contains the HTML templates
+* *templates*: contains the HTML/Jinja templates
 * *static*: contains custom and Bootstrap CSS and Javascript files as well as images

 ### To Do:
-* Add error messages/ alerts
+* Add message alerts
 * Allow admin to send emails to dancers
 * Allow admin to save scheduler output
+* Create error pages
 * **Connect to domain name**